ekivolowitz/notion-cli/README.md

 There are features I wanted to see on Notion.
 This is a CLI tool that has that extended functionality.
 This CLI is built on [notion-py](https://github.com/jamalex/notion-py)

+The first feature I built in was a symmetric encrypt/decrypt tool that allows you to encrypt part of a block so that you and the people you share the key with can decrypt it locally on your or their machine.
+This addresses the issue presented by Chet from the Notion team about why Notion doesn't support End to End Encryption: "End-to-end encrypted search is a fundamentally challenging problem.
+We use Elasticsearch which has all kinds of fancy language models to make your search results better.
+I'm not sure this is possible to do with e2e encryption.
+An alternative would be to have an encrypted-at-rest local elasticsearch cluster running in your desktop/mobile app.
+This is surely going to churn away your CPU/memory though."

+This allows for your document to remain unencrypted **EXCEPT** for the sections that you choose to be encrypted.
+It puts the power of security in your hands, which I like.
+Very Niiiiice.

+I have a million and two features I'd like to implement, but I just started this a couple of hours ago and I'm very tired.
+I'll be adding new features soon.
+One that I'm excited about is asymmetric cryptography support so that you can deliver data on your document to specific people and you won't have to share a key with them!

 ## Usage
 ### Quickstart
 * Obtain the `token_v2` cookie in your browser while on Notion and export it like so: